The cryptosphere is getting more crowded than ever. More and more people are joining the space every day with the hopes of making quick money.

 5. Satoshi: A Satoshi is the smallest unit of Bitcoin.
 It is named after Satoshi Nakamoto, the creator of Bitcoin.
 Each BTC is divisible until the 1/10^8 part.
 A unit of Satoshi is equal to 0.00000001 bitcoin.

 6. XBT and BTC: Common abbreviations for bitcoin.
 There is no difference between these two abbreviations.

 7. Confirmation: When a Bitcoin transaction takes place, the blockchain confirms the transaction’s validity.
 The confirmation is done by “miners” every 10 minutes when a block is mined.
-It is always advised that you wait for at least 6 confirmations to avoid double spending.
+It is always advised that you wait for at least 6 confirmations to avoid double-spending.

 8. Mining: The process of computer hardware doing mathematical calculations for the Bitcoin network to confirm transactions and increase security.
 Users who use their computers and/or rent resources for mining are called miners.

 9. Recovery phrase/seed keyword: Random 12, 18, 24 words that are used to derive numerous pairs of private and public keys.
-Using these seeds, you can restore your wallet in any other supported seed key wallet.
+Using these seeds, you can restore your wallet to any other supported seed key wallet.

 10. Cryptography: A branch of mathematics and computer science that is behind the invention of cryptocurrencies.

 11. Private Key: A private key is a secret, alphanumeric password/number used to spend/send your bitcoins to another Bitcoin address.